jepegit/cellpy/notes.md

       added to the Data instances using self.fid as argument.

-3. Next: modify AtomicLoad in base.py so that it can handle the new Path subclass and use it to load files from a remote server.
+3. Modify AtomicLoad in base.py so that it can handle the new Path subclass and use it to load files from a remote server.
+   1. After some trail and errors, the next step now will be to implement the actual ssh connection and file transfer in AtomicLoad or in OtherPath